 Get Started with Your IRS Audit & Appeal Defense

 Time is critical when dealing with IRS audits.
 Don’t let procedural deadlines pass while trying to figure out options.
 Contact Mixon Tax Law immediately to discuss your situation and develop a strategic response plan.
+Call (713) 814-4737 to speak directly with Phillip about your audit notice.
+He personally handles the initial consultation for every new audit case, because early case assessment is crucial for developing effective defense strategies.

 The firm handles IRS audit defense for clients throughout Texas and nationwide for federal tax matters.
 Whether dealing with correspondence audits, field audits, or appeals processes, don’t face the IRS alone.
 Professional representation can make the difference between a minor adjustment and a financial disaster.